chocolatey/docs/input/en-us/chocolatey-gui/user-interface/main-window/local-source.md

 From the local source view, either by navigating to the [package details page](xref:gui-package-details), or by activating the context menu for the required package, it is possible to perform one of the [available actions](xref:gui-package-details-actions) for a package.

-The local source view can be turned off using the [Hide This PC Source](xref:hide-this-pc-source) feature.
+The local source view can be turned off using the [Hide This PC Source](xref:hide-this-pc-source) feature.  **NOTE:** This is a commercial feature that requires the use of the [Chocolatey GUI Licensed Extension](xref:chocolatey-gui-licensed-extension).